Kreiseljustus/CSE1/README.md

 A simple custom 8-bit cpu emulator.

 I wanted to try out emulating a cpu and originally wanted to start with the 6502 CPU by MOS Technology.
-After discovering how complex such a task is i dediced to try to emulate a very basic cpu first.
+After discovering how complex such a task is i decided to try to emulate a very basic cpu first.

 The cpu has a very basic custom instruction set.